HomeMy WebLinkAbout1939-08-04 28

 The Chairman asked if they had arranged any lease so

-are still looking :at_ other locations, and Mr. Brookings did
+are still looking at. other locations, and Mr. Brookings did

-not the thing was boing ahead.
+not the thing was going ahead.

 The hearing was declared closed at 8:26 P.M.